dtcenter/MET/data/map/README.md

 Map Data Images
 ---------------

-Commands used to visualize the map data, as shown above.
+Listed below are commands used to generate the map data images shown above.

-Generate a global data file containing all bad data:
+- Generate a global data file containing all bad data:
 ```
 gen_vx_mask G003 G003 empty.nc -type grid -value -9999 -name empty
 ```
-Plot each map data file on this global grid:
+- Plot each map data file on this global grid:
 ```
 for map in `ls *_data`; do
   export map=${map}